younesbelkada/younesbelkada.github.io/content/posts/imitation_learning.md

 ### 2. Imitation learning in practice

-Let us consider that we are evolving in an enviornment where we get a reward at each state and we have a predefined finite set of actions.
-Let us also assume that it is **really hard** to design an accurate reward function due to the various possbility of sets.
+Let us consider that we are evolving in an environment where we get a reward at each state and we have a predefined finite set of actions.
+Let us also assume that it is **really hard** to design an accurate reward function due to the various possibility of sets.

 {{< image src="/images/posts/il_scheme.png" caption="In Reinforcement Learning, you learn to make good sequence of decisions" height="1000" width="1000" title="Original Content">}}

 #### 2.1 Behavioural Cloning

-As described in this example above (Original content), the reward function is really hard to design manually as the environment is extremely stochastic, i.e. the lion's behaviour is really unpredicatble.
+As described in this example above (Original content), the reward function is really hard to design manually as the environment is extremely stochastic, i.e. the lion's behavior is really unpredictable.

 To tackle this issue, the *IL* aims at collecting a training data from an *expert* beforehand.
 In our scenario, we can imagine that a lion expert will demonstrate how to deal with the environment and we will collect all the records of the scenarios that happened to build a training dataset.